 Yes.
 You can type wiki markup directly into the editor, and Confluence will convert it as you type.
-(You cannot edit the wiki markup after conversion.)See it in action in this video:
+(You cannot edit the wiki markup after conversion.)

 Can I insert markdown?

 Confluence supports inserting content in markdown.
 This is often used in ReadMe files.
 SeeMarkdown syntax guidefor some examples of markdown syntax.